We are no longer accepting new Alere cases.

 - Testing the devices in a variety of point-of-care settings.

 - Implementing measures to improve operator training on the devices.

 - Requiring the devices to meet much stricter performance standards.

 If enacted, each of these measures will help.
 As the saying goes, the sooner, the better.
 Paying close attention to MAUDE database records before a device is cleared for marketing would be a prudent and responsible action.
-Finally, it is hoped that the FDA will heed the 2011 recommendations of Institute of Medicine experts and reform the approval processes for medical devices so consumers can have confidence that the medical devices they use are safe.
+Finally, it is hoped that the FDA will heed the 2011 recommendations of the Institute of Medicine experts and reform the approval processes for medical devices so consumers can have confidence that the medical devices they use are safe.

 But these reforms will come too late for many.
-Consumers who have been harmed by the Alere INRatio monitoring system may find out more about their legal options on the Alere INRatio Products Lawsuit page of Baum, Hedlund, Aristei & Goldman.
+Consumers who have been harmed by the Alere INRatio monitoring system may find out more about their legal options on the Alere INRatio Products Lawsuit page of Baum Hedlund Aristei & Goldman.